 “Beware lest anyone cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Christ.”

-Paul turns his guns of polemic assault against a certain philosophy, philosophy that carries religious assumptions.
+Paul turns his guns of polemic assault against a particular philosophy, a philosophy that carries religious assumptions.

 “and empty deceit”

-There is a hollow philosophy.
+There is such a thing as “empty deceit,” a hollow philosophy.
 The philosophy at Colosse was “empty” (hollow).
 This philosophy sets up its presuppositions against Christianity and makes its conclusions based on its own assumptions.
 This philosophy is false because it is prejudicial.

-“Deceit” means to cheat, deceive, beguile.
-It is that which gives a false impression, whether by appearance, statement, or influence.
-Philosophy that connives misleads.
+“Deceit” carries the idea of carrying a person off in captivity.
+It bears ideas of deception or beguilement, for it gives a false impression, whether by appearance, statement, or influence.
 It deceives or lies to people about what is true.
+It is a philosophy that connives and misleads.

 Matthew 13:22 uses the word “deceit” for the deception of riches,